HealthCareLA/HCLA-website/src/content/pages/providers.md

           height: 35
           hasBackground: true
         title: Reputation
+        description: >-
-        description: HCLA IPA is consistently ranked above the competition by providers and industry leaders for our white-glove approach and dedication to supporting quality, accessible health care to the patients and communities who need it most.
+          HCLA IPA is consistently ranked above the competition by providers and industry leaders for our white-glove approach and dedication to supporting quality, accessible health care to the patients and communities who need it most.
   - _bookshop_name: provider/contact
     icon:
       src: /images/icon-email.svg
-      alt: "Contact Icon"
+      alt: Contact Icon
       width: 40
       height: 40
+    text: >-
-    text: Email us to learn more about contracting opportunities or our white-glove approach to provider support.
+      Email us to learn more about contracting opportunities or our white-glove approach to provider support.
     button:
-      text: "Send Email"
+      text: Send Email
-      link: "mailto:example@example.com"
+      link: mailto:example@example.com
-      target: "_blank"
+      target: _blank
 ---